causaest/vienna-night-run/README.md

-## Vienna Night Run
+## vienna-night-run

-An analysis of the publicly available results of the "Vienna Night Run".
+Analysis of the publicly available results of "Vienna Night Run".
+It contains a (nearly identical) analysis in both R and Python.